bvibber/ogv.js/README.md

 ## Updates

+1.3.0 - 2017-??-??
+* Separated XHR and caching out to stream-file package
+* more aggressive in-memory buffering should improve audio seek performance
+* improved seek precision on audio files

 1.2.1 - 2016-09-24
 * Performance fixed for playback of Ogg Theora with many duplicate frames ("1000fps" files from ffmpeg)
 * Report actual fps (ignoring dupe frames) for Ogg Theora